 The message has been misunderstood.
 The story is that someone living in Ying in the Chu kingdom dictated a letter to a friend, the Prime Minister of Yan kingdom.
 Inadvertently the secretary wrote down 'Raise the lantern' thinking it was part of the letter.
 The recipient interpreted this to mean he should appoint praiseworthy people to the government.
 So in this case the misunderstanding gave rise to benefit.

-Get hold of the wrong end of the stick
+Roughly equivalent to: Get hold of the wrong end of the stick.

 To follow in someone's footsteps